rwandi-ctf/ctf-writeups/greyctf2023/microservices_revenge.md

 so we set `?code=_` (`_` is banned) and we can then access it from the cookie with `{% set us = request.args.code %}`

-then we just use `urllib` to get the flag
+then its just standard template injection vuln, just use `urllib` to get the flag

 in conclusion:
 1. set cookie `user` to `